Game Preview: Condors v Gulls, 7 p.m.

 HAMMER TIME

-Hamblin has nine points (4g-5a) over his last six games.
-He is fourth on the team in scoring with 24 points (10g-14a) in 25 games.
-It is the third time in his career he has eclipsed double figures in goals.
+James Hamblin has nine points (4g-5a) over his last seven games.
+He is fourth on the team in scoring with 24 points (10g-14a) in 26 games.

 LEADING THE WAY

-Griffith is tied for 5th in the league scoring race with 45 points (15g-30a) on the campaign.
-He has 15 points (4g-11a) over his last 12 games.
-He is on a current eight-game point streak (2g-9a).
+Seth Griffith is tied for 6th in the league scoring race with 45 points (15g-30a) on the campaign.
+He has 15 points (4g-11a) over his last 13 games.
+He had an eight-game point streak snapped last night.

 TOP LINE DRAKE